 Sambisari temple located in the village of Sambisari, Purwomartani, Kalasan District, Sleman, Yogyakarta.
-Sambisari which is a homage to Shiva and the Hindu temples have been built in the early 9th century AD by Rakai Garung, a Hindu king of Mataram dynasty dynasty.
+Sambisari temple was a homage to Shiva and the Hindu temples have been built in the early 9th century AD by Rakai Garung, a Hindu king of Mataram kingdom.

 This temple located about 6.5 meters below ground level, so that the temple would not be visible from a distance.
 Supposedly, the surface area around the temple is not higher than the land where Sambisari be, but sand and stones carried by the eruption of Mount Merapi in the year 1006 has been dumped.
 Consequently, Sambisari participate buried and becomes lower than the surrounding ground level.
 High main temple reaches 7.5 metres, the temple stands on the shelf that housed a square base measuring 13.65 square meters with a height of about 2 meters and a body temple square with an area of 5 square metres.